Topical NSAIDs Offer Joint Pain Relief

 - Your stomach is sensitive to NSAIDs.
-Using topical NSAIDs may help you avoid a tummy ache.
+Using topical NSAIDs may help you avoid stomach upset.
 But if you have a history of ulcers or gastrointestinal bleeding, the medicine in the drug travels through your blood and can still put you at risk.

 - You have heart risk factors.
 The gel’s active ingredients still make it into your bloodstream and can still affect your cardiovascular system.
 But the amount absorbed is much less, reducing your heart risk compared with oral NSAIDs.

 The topical NSAIDs may not be right for you if:

 - You also take oral NSAIDs.
 Topical diclofenac should not be used in combination with oral NSAIDs or aspirin because of the potential for adverse effects.
 The gel’s active ingredient still gets into your bloodstream, so you have to consider the total amount you’re getting from every route, Dr. Altman says.